Saudi Arabia slashes 2017 budget deficit by 33% - Saudi Gazette

 Saudi Arabia projected a 33 percent reduction in the budget deficit for 2017.

-In an extraordinary meeting here on Thursday, the Council of Ministers said that next year’s budget deficit would be SR198 billion.
+In an extraordinary session in Riyadh on Thursday, the Council of Ministers said that next year’s budget deficit would be SR198 billion.

 Expenses next year will reach SR890 billion against revenues of SR692 billion.